chunmeifeng/MTrans/README.md

 * PyYAML==5.4

 ###  :fire: NEWS :fire:
-* We will upload the pair-data csv.file as soon as possible.
+* We will upload the csv.file of the paired data as soon as possible...

 **multi gpu train**
 ```bash